simonw/til/typescript/basic-tsc.md

     % ./node_modules/.bin/tsc

-Run without any arguments it compiles any `.ts` files in the current directory and produces matching `.js` files.
+Run without any arguments it seeks out the `tsconfig.json` file, compiles any `.ts` files and produces matching `.js` files.

 That seems to have worked: